manishemi/manishemi.github.io/_posts/2021-07-26-Distributed Representation of words.md

 |:--:|
 |Figure 6: Total loss|

-### Diffrence between Skip-gram and negative sampling
+### Difference between Skip-gram and negative sampling

 |![_config.yml]({{ site.baseurl }}/images/Word2vec/skipgram-with-negative-sampling.png)|

+In practice, for training our skip-gram model we need labels, which generate with skip-gram pair and negative sample pairs.
+For instance, if you have a sentence like "**Shalt not make a machine**" then the label with target word "make" and with the number of negative samples 2 would be \[1, 0, 0].